Set

 Convert each value in the set to something new, by calling a conversion function on each of them which receives the old value.
 Then return a new set containing the converted values.

-joinMap : Set a, (a -> Set b) -> Set b
+join_map : Set a, (a -> Set b) -> Set b

 Like Set.map, except the transformation function wraps the return value in a set.
 At the end, all the sets get joined together (using Set.union) into one set.

-You may know a similar function named concatMap in other languages.
+You may know a similar function named concat_map in other languages.

-walkUntil : Set k, state, (state, k -> [ Continue state, Break state ]) -> state
+walk_until : Set k, state, (state, k -> [ Continue state, Break state ]) -> state

 Iterate through the values of a given Set and build a value, can stop iterating part way through the collection.

-numbers = Set.fromList [1,2,3,4,5,6,42,7,8,9,10]
+numbers = Set.from_list([1,2,3,4,5,6,42,7,8,9,10])

 find42 = \state, k ->